Quick Insights

 The RVA method has been used to assess reef condition in Storm Bay, the southern D’Entrecasteaux Channel and in Port Arthur.

-IMAS is currently undertaking research on the potential interactions between salmon farms and seagrass beds and rocky reefs.
+IMAS is currently undertaking research on the potential interactions between salmon farms and seagrass beds and deep reefs.
 This includes mapping the distribution and extent of seagrass beds and the species living on deep reefs annually with ROVs and drones and assessing nutrient levels in seagrass and associated epiphytes using stable isotope analyses.

 The growth of ‘nuisance’ algae in the shallow subtidal and intertidal zones is a frequent phenomenon.
 It is caused by nutrient input from: